Rishikahj/HH8_Project-1/README.md

 Based on these observations, I documented a simple incident scenario involving multiple failed login attempts and understood how early detection helps SOC analysts respond to potential threats.

-Screenshots of all command executions and log observations are available in the Screenshots folder.